bootscore/bs-swiper/README.md

 Edit files in an upgrade-safe way using overrides.
 Copy the template into a directory within your theme named `/bs-swiper/` keeping the same file structure but removing the `/templates/` subdirectory.
 Path must be `/your-theme/bs-swiper/[file].php`.

-The copied file will now override the bS Swiper template file.
+The copied file will now override the bs Swiper template file.
 Change cards, classes or HTML as you want.

 ### Templates that can be overridden
 - `related-posts.php`